Academic

 We hope that while you study you have an amazing time.
 However, sometimes things go wrong and you may feel that you have not received the education or service that you can reasonably expect.
 In these cases it is important you understand your rights and options to get these concerns addressed.

-It is always best to try to informally resolve your concerns by speaking, where appropriate, to the person or department involved letting them know of your dissatisfaction.
+It's always best to try to informally resolve your concerns by speaking, where appropriate, to the person or department involved letting them know of your dissatisfaction.

 However if that doesn’t resolve the issue then you can consider escalating your concerns to a formal complaint.